mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/Updates/index.md

 ![MAMP](Updates.png)

 *  **MAMP PRO**
-    Upgrade You entire MAMP PRO installation.
+    Upgrade your entire MAMP PRO installation.
 A MAMP_MAMP_PRO.pkg file will be downloaded to your Dowloads folder.

 *  **PHP**
     Add an additional version of PHP.